 At WGHP, Neill has served in many capacities: general assignment reporter (1983-85), anchor of the morning and noon newscasts (1985-86), co-anchor of the weekend newscasts (1986-87), co-anchor of the 11:00pm newscasts (1988-1995 while WGHP was an ABC affiliate), one of the original co-anchors of the 5:00pm newscast (1990-present), co-anchor of the 6:00pm newscast (2001-present); and one of the original co-anchors of the 10:00pm newscast (when WGHP became a FOX affiliate in 1995).
 In February of 2014, he became one of the original co-anchors of the 6:30pm newscast.
 He has also been WGHP’s consumer reporter, Wednesday’s Child reporter (profiling area foster children in need of adoption), and executive producer of special projects.

 Neill has won awards for his reporting, and newscasts he’s co-anchored have won regional Emmys for best newscast and breaking news.

 In the community, he’s served as an advisory board member and volunteer with several local charities.
 He’s been the co-host of the FOX 8 Holiday Concert Series with the Greensboro and Winston-Salem Symphonies since its inception in the late 1980s.
 He’s also a frequent master of ceremonies/keynote speaker for area events as well as a Sunday School teacher at church.

 Outside of work, Neill is married to a family practice physician.
 They are the parents of two daughters.
-He enjoys running (between 16 and 20 miles a week), still photography and spending time with family.
+He enjoys exercising (swimming, spin classes), still photography and spending time with family.